Habbie/hello-dns/README.md

 ## DNS Basics
-In this section we will initially ignore optional extensions that were added to DNS later, specifically EDNS and DNSSEC which requires EDNS to function.
+In this section we will initially ignore optional extensions that were added to DNS later, specifically EDNS and DNSSEC.

 This file corresponds roughly to the fundamental parts of RFCs 1034, 1035, 1982, 2181, 2308, 3596, 4343, 5452, 6604.